-Expenditures from the fund are not shown in the table above.
+Expenditures from the fund are not shown in the table above (details on appropriations and expenditures are provided in Attachment IV).
 Planned expenditures were presented to the Commission at the January 23, 2024 meeting under Item 11A.

 5c.
 Waterfront Resilience Program